Squidgy Fried Halloumi with Crushed Nuts – less painful than it sounds

 - If using rice, cook according to packet instructions.

 - Give the peppers a quick clean and dice into small pieces, removing the seeds.

 - In the meantime, peel and dice or crush the garlic.
 Also peel and chop the pistachios.

 - Add the garlic to the pepper and onion mix and cook for another minute, stirring it together.

 - Add the sugar and let it caramelise (go a bit brown and liquidy).
 Add 1 tbsp water.
 Add the cinnamon, cumin and pomegranate seeds.
 Give it a good stir.

 - Add the lemon juice, salt and cayenne pepper.
 Stir again.

 - Remove from heat and put in bowl to the side.

-- Slice the halloumi into strips and fry in olive oil until browned on both sides.
+- Slice the halloumi into strips and fry until browned on both sides.
+No oil necessary.

 - Rip the dill.
 When the halloumi is ready, place the pepper-onion mix onto plates and layer the halloumi on top.
 Garnish with the pistachios and dill.
 That’s it, ready!